ccwutw/awesome-hyperscale-computing/README.md

 8. "Streaming Architecture: New Designs Using Apache Kafka and MapR Streams" by Ted Dunning and Ellen Friedman

-9. "Data Stream Development with Apache Flink" by Fabian Hueske and Vasiliki Kalavri
+9. "Stream Development with Apache Flink" by Fabian Hueske and Vasiliki Kalavri

 10. "Big Data: Principles and best practices of scalable realtime data systems" by Nathan Marz and James Warren